Blog Fitness Workouts 10 Rebounding Benefits That You Probably Didn’t Know About

-10 Rebounding Benefits That You Probably Didn’t Know About
+10 Rebounding Benefits You Probably Didn’t Know

 Here are 10 other rebounder benefits that may surprise you, and tips on how to get started.

-1. Rebounding Is Easy On The Joints
+1. Rebounding is Easy on the Joints

 2. Rebounding Can Help You Lose Weight

-Weight loss comes down to burning more calories than you consume (7).
-And rebounding is an excellent way to rev up your calorie burn (3).
+Weight loss comes down to burning more calories than you consume (8).
+And rebounding is an excellent way to rev up your calorie burn (4).

 As you jump, your muscles have to work harder to control the up-and-down motion.
 This increased muscle activity means you’ll burn more calories both during and after your workout.